EOEPCA/deployment-guide/docs/eoepca/ades-zoo.md

 ## Protection

+zzz

+## Protection OLD

-As described in [section Resource Protection](resource-protection.md), the `resource-guard` component can be inserted into the request path of the `zoo-project-dru` service to provide access authorization decisions
+As described in [section Resource Protection](resource-protection-gluu.md), the `resource-guard` component can be inserted into the request path of the `zoo-project-dru` service to provide access authorization decisions

 ```bash
 helm install --version 1.3.3 --values zoo-guard-values.yaml \